GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 • Annual comprehensive insurance renewal (declining slightly with age): roughly NPR 4,500 + NPR 4,200 + NPR 3,900 = Rs 12,600.

-• Servicing: First service free at most dealers, subsequent services at Rs 1,200–2,500 each, typically 4 services per year initial then 2–3 per year.
+• Servicing: First service is free at most dealers.
+Subsequent services run Rs 1,200–2,500 each, with around 4 in year one, then 2–3 per year after.
 Over 3 years: roughly Rs 18,000–25,000.

-Adding it up for a 150cc Pulsar in Bagmati over the 3-year loan window:
+The 150cc Pulsar in Bagmati over the 3-year loan window:

 ComponentAmount (NPR)